 Complete with scary music and the cover of darkness, Toca Boo provides a virtual BOO game so that children with limitations get to frighten the pants off ‘unsuspecting family members.’

-Toca Boo is currently free on the app store.
+Toca Boo is available on the app store for $3.99.
 Although real experience is always best; for those that can’t, this app comes as near to dammit as the real thing!